allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 event PoolActive(bool active)
 ```

-Event emitted when pool is set to active status
+Emitted when pool is set to active status.